mdrmuhaimin/BigData2/README.md

 # Fall Detection using wearable sensor data

-Repository for the final project

-CMPT 733 - Programming for Big Data 2
+Repository for the final project at CMPT 733 - Programming for Big Data 2

 Professional Master's Program in Big Data